audiodelays – Support for audio delay effects

 decay: synthio.BlockInput

-The rate the echo decays between 0 and 1 where 1 is forever and 0 is no echo.
+The rate the echo fades between 0 and 1 where 0 is instant and 1 is never.

 mix: synthio.BlockInput